The Soul of Kerala: Exploring Pachadi and Thoran, Pillars of Traditional Cuisine Imagine a traditional Kerala feast, the Onam Sadya, laid ...

 seafood with spices, then add the coarse coconut mixture.

-I make Pachadi in advance
+6. Can I make Pachadi in advance

 Yes, Pachadi is an excellent make-ahead dish,